ysugimoto/go-kakasi/README.md

 ## Usage

-This package bundles prebuilt static library, therefore you don't worry what cgo behaves:
+This package bundles prebuilt static library, therefore you don't worry what cgo does:

 ```Go
 package main